Location Management in IP-based Future LEO Satellite Networks: A Review: Overview of IP-based standardized location management and its limitations in future LEO SatNets

 Location management goal is to locate mobile nodes and guarantee their data delivery while moving from one access point/network to another.
 The two phases of location management are binding updates and data delivery \cite{Shahriar2008}.
-One major problem that faces the location management techniques of IETF mobility management standards is the scalability issue.
+Unlike terrestrial networks that are geographically bounded, future SatNets may operate globally.
+This characteristic makes the adoption of the IETF’s mobility management standards infeasible.
 This is because the IETF's mobility management standards depend on the availability of fixed anchor nodes that manage MNs mobility in a centralized manner.
-Unlike terrestrial networks that are geographically bounded, future SatNets will have a global scale which makes the adoption of the IETF's mobility management standards infeasible.
-Moreover, in all IP-based location management protocols, data packets routing go through the location management anchor thereby producing the non-optimal routing path \cite{Han2016b}.
+Moreover, in all IP-based location management protocols, data packet routing goes through the location management anchor thereby producing the non-optimal routing path \cite{Han2016b}.
 This non-optimal data routing is unacceptable in future LEO SatNets as it will consume link resources and increase delivery delays.
 The following paragraphs discuss the drawbacks of applying each of the main IP mobility management protocols (i.e., MIPv6, PMIPv6, HMIPv6, and FMIPv6) in future LEO SatNets with a focus on the protocols' location management aspect.